 THIS FACILITY IS CLOSED TO RESERVATIONS UNTIL FURTHER NOTICE

-There is also no water on site, so visitors must bring sufficient supplies for drinking, cooking and washing.
-Guests must also provide their own sleeping bags, sleeping pads, towels, dish soap, matches, cooking gear, toilet paper and garbage bags.
+There is no water or electricity available at the site.
+Guests must bring water for drinking, cooking and washing.
+In addition, visitors will need to supply a light source, sleeping bags, sleeping pads, cooking gear, towels, dish soap, matches, a first aid kit, toilet paper and garbage bags.
+Firewood is provided.